dsosd/knights_of_academia_2020_hackathon/README.md

 2. Backend
 3. Frontend

-The Arduino compatible board, here act as a keyboard.
+The Arduino compatible board here acts as a keyboard.
 Sending keypresses and knob values to the Serial Port.

 Then you have your Backend, a server running Websocket and HTTP Server both running on the same server while also listening to your serial ports.
 Backend manages most of the things as it helps in conveying information from the Arduino to the Frontend